 Can they look more edible, not brightly colored or with artificial flavoring?
 (Yes.)

-These Jell-O shots would be a perfect companion for New Year’s Eve, and you could even make lots of them for a large party to avoid buying cases of champagne.
+These Champagne Jello Shots would be a perfect companion for New Year’s Eve, and you could even make lots of them for a large party to avoid buying cases of champagne.

-I find that a light coat of cooking spray helps the Jell-O shots to pop out of the glasses better!
+I find that a light coat of cooking spray helps the Champagne Jello Shots to pop out of the glasses better!
 (And faster!)
 I like this refillable spray can for cooking spray.

 Throughout 2014, I shared a lot of different cocktails with champagne or prosecco as a primary mixer, so I wanted to do something a little different for the blog for New Year’s.